- Curricular Initiatives

 Bruce Sewell, former Senior Vice President, General Counsel and Secretary of Apple, Inc., served as the inaugural Leader-in-Residence in the Spring of 2019.
 Mr. Sewell taught a course titled "Leadership and Organizational Character: The Role of Inside Counsel."

 Columbia Business School

-The Leadership Co-Curricular Series: The Business School is piloting the Leadership Co-Curricular Series featuring a set of workshops offered throughout the year which builds up our students' leadership skillset by teaching them the particular strategies or ‘how-tos’ of leadership on a variety of topics.
+The Leadership Co-Curricular Series features a set of workshops offered throughout the year which builds upon our students' leadership skillset by teaching them the particular strategies or ‘how-tos’ of leadership on a variety of topics.
 This series will allow for more opportunities for our students to put theory from the classroom into practice.